 Comments

 (a) CH3CHOO (acetaldehyde oxide) was produced by the reaction of CH3CHI + O2.
 CH3CHI was generated by 248-nm laser photolysis of 1,1-diiodoethane, CH3CH2I2, at 293 K and 4 torr, in a large excess of O2.
 The reacting mixture was monitored by tunable synchrotron photoionization mass spectrometry.
-Both conformers of CH3CHOO (syn- and anti-) are produced, which could be distinguished by the difference in ionisation .
+Both conformers of CH3CHOO (syn- and anti-) are produced, which could be distinguished by the difference in their ionisation energies.
 It was demonstrated that anti-CH3CHOO is substantially more reactive toward SO2 than is syn-CH3CHOO.
 SO3 production was observed, with a rise–time correlated with the decay-time of CH3CHOO, showing it to be a primary product of the reaction.
-The first order decay of syn- and anti-CH3CHOO in the presence of excess SO2 was measured, linear fit to the kI vs [SO2] plots used to determine the rate constants.
+The first order decay of syn- and anti-CH3CHOO in the presence of excess SO2 was measured, linear fits to the kI vs [SO2] plots were used to determine the rate constants.

 (b) CH3CHOO prepared by PLP (266 nm) of CH3CHI2 in O2/Ar mixtures at 5 - 20 Torr pressure.
 CH3CHOO kinetics observed by recording the time-resolved UV absorption spectrum in the region 300 – 450 nm, corresponding to the B̃ (1A′) ← X̃(1A′) electronic transition.
-IO was also detected.
+IO (formed from secondary chemistry) was also detected.
 Absorption features due to syn and anti conformers of CH3CHOO could be distinguished by their differing reactivities - reflected in characteristic time dependencies – allowing conformer-specific rate coefficients to be determined.
 The pseudo first order decay plots in presence of varying excess [SO2] gave the cited values for ksyn and kanti.

--

 Preferred Values